About us

 Welcome to the Department of Electrical and Computer Engineering at the University of Miami.

-The department has a long tradition of academic excellence and pioneering research.
-The University of Miami has been home to leading innovators, including Paul Dirac, a pioneer of quantum electrodynamics and an early influence on quantum computing, and Eliahu Jury, who developed the Z-transform and Jury stability criterion that underpin modern digital control and signal processing.
-Building on this legacy, the department continues to advance the frontiers of engineering.
+The Department of Electrical and Computer Engineering, together with the University of Miami, has a long history of academic excellence and research in the field.
+The university has been home to influential innovators, including Paul Dirac, a pioneer of quantum electrodynamics whose work helped shape the foundations of quantum computing, and Eliahu Jury, developer of the Z-transform and Jury stability criterion, key contributions to modern digital control and signal processing.
+Building on this legacy, the department continues to advance research and innovation in electrical and computer engineering.

-The department focuses on four key areas shaping the future of electrical and computer engineering: AI-powered microchips and systems, robotics and autonomous systems, quantum and nanotechnologies, and cybersecurity and cyber-physical systems.
+The department focuses on four areas driving the future of the discipline: artificial intelligence-powered microchips and systems, robotics and autonomous systems, quantum and nanotechnologies, and cybersecurity and cyber-physical systems.

-A defining strength of the department is its collaboration across the university.
-Faculty work closely with other departments in the College of Engineering, as well as the Miller School of Medicine, the College of Arts and Sciences, the Rosenstiel School of Marine, Atmospheric, and Earth Science, and the Miami Herbert Business School.
-From intelligent biomedical devices to climate-resilient sensing, robotics, and quantum intelligence, the most impactful work happens at the intersection of disciplines.
+Collaboration across the university is a hallmark of the department.
+Faculty work closely with colleagues throughout the College of Engineering, as well as the Miller School of Medicine, the College of Arts and Sciences, the Rosenstiel School of Marine, Atmospheric, and Earth Science, and the Miami Herbert Business School.
+Research spans a range of interdisciplinary areas, including intelligent biomedical devices, climate-resilient sensing, robotics and quantum intelligence.

-Together with students, faculty, and partners in academia, government, and industry, the department is committed to developing applications that advance society.
-Explore our programs and discover how electrical and computer engineering at the University of Miami is shaping the future
+Together with students and partners in academia, government and industry, the department develops technologies and applications designed to address complex societal challenges.
+Explore our programs and learn how electrical and computer engineering at the University of Miami is helping shape the future.

 Top